 Refuelling Stops: First One near Lahti

 Our first refueling stop was just after Lahti, only about 150 kilometres from Helsinki.
-Teboil sold affordable fuel and with their membership card, we got also extra discount.
+Teboil sold affordable fuel and with their membership card, we got also an extra discount.

 Lunch at Jyväskylä

 After 4 hours of driving, we had our first lunch break in Jyväskylä, the city of world-famous architect Alvar Aalto.
-Jyväskylä is a medium-sized city so we had many choices where to eat.
+Jyväskylä is a medium-sized city so we had many choices of where to eat.
 We ended up eating street food in Restaurant Taikuri.
 The food was tasty but served portions were quite small.
-Since we were a little late from our driving schedule, we continued driving immediately after the lunch.
+Since we were a little late from our driving schedule, we continued driving immediately after lunch.